bsmith89/resume/resume.md

 ## Service and Outreach ##
 -   [2019-present] **Gladstone Postdoc Advisory Committee** member
-    -  Serve as an advocate for postdoc issues at the Gladstone Institutes, involved in planning and executing several activities and events
+    -  Advised Gladstone leadership and administration on postdoc issues, involved in planning and executing several activities and events
+    -  Lead postdoc advocacy efforts to increase representation, recruitment, and retention of postdocs from communities historically under-represented in the life sciences, which directly contributed to the creation and implementation of the Gladstone DEI Strategic Plan.

 -   [2018-2020] **Software Carpentry Curriculum Advisory Committee** member